-MissionObjectivesThe primary aim of the Fishery Resources Monitoring System (FIRMS) is to provide access to a wide range of high-quality information on the global monitoring and management of fishery marine resources.
+MissionObjectivesThe primary aim of the Fisheries and Resources Monitoring System (FIRMS) is to provide access to a wide range of high-quality information on the global monitoring and management of fishery marine resources.
 Main Function

 The CCSBT objective is to ensure, through appropriate management, the conservation and optimum utilisation of the global southern bluefin tuna fishery.
 The Commission also provides an internationally recognised forum for other countries/ entities to actively participate in SBT issues.